sharanankit18/supplier-portal-enablement-layer/README.md

 ---

-The Case Study
+## The Case Study

-The problem
+### The problem

-During our in-house Supplier Lifecycle Management (SLM) platform development, I wanted to build an application that removed the need of traditional user training methods (user guides, lunch-n-learn sessions, etc.) for both internal and external users.
-As there are several ways to achieve, I didn't want to waste any engineering resources to any one of these without validating which ones actually mattered to stakeholders.
+During our in-house Supplier Lifecycle Management (SLM) platform development, I wanted to build an application that removed the need for traditional user training methods (user guides, lunch-n-learn sessions, etc.) for both internal and external users.
+Since there are several ways to solve this, I didn't want to waste any engineering resources to any one of these without validating which ones actually mattered to stakeholders.

-The approach
+### The approach

 To gather user feedback, I built a clickable prototype covering distinct guidance patterns, each mapped to a real workflow in the SLM application: